IAM4IAM/LessMoneyInPolitics.github.io/README.md

-# LessMoneyInPolitics
+# Less Money In Politics

-"The Umbrella Promise"
+# "The Umbrella Promise"
 Whitepaper: "Less Money &amp; Less Party Politics in Washington" Proposed By: iam4iam